31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Asahiya Shokudo

-Conveniently located in front of Tobu Nikko Station and a 3-minute walk from JR Nikko Station, Asahiya Shokudo offers delicious handmade soba and udon noodles.
-Yuba dishes, a specialty of Nikko, are also available, making the restaurant popular among tourists visiting Nikko.
+Located in front of Tobu Nikko Station and a 3-minute walk from JR Nikko Station, Asahiya Shokudo serves handmade soba and udon noodles.
+Yuba dishes, a Nikko specialty, are also on the menu, making the restaurant a popular first stop for visitors arriving by train.

 KASHIWA CAFE & COFFEE ROASTERY

-KASHIWA CAFE & COFFEE ROASTERY, located in Imaichi, Nikko City, has become popular on social media for its “decoration lattes,” latte art made upon request.
-3D animals, portraits, and more are available upon request.
+KASHIWA CAFE & COFFEE ROASTERY, located in Imaichi, Nikko City, has gained attention on social media for its "decoration lattes," latte art made upon request.
+3D animals, portraits, and more are drawn on top of your drink.

-Nikko-san French Toast made with royal bread from Nikko Kanaya Hotel Bakery and shaved ice made from Nikko natural ice are also available.
+Nikko-san French Toast made with royal bread from Nikko Kanaya Hotel Bakery and shaved ice made from natural Nikko ice are also popular menu items.

 Nikko Sakaeya

-At Nikko Sakaeya, located in front of Nikko Station, you can enjoy Nikko’s specialty, yuba (tofu skin), in deep-fried manju form.
-The Deep-Fried Yuba Manju, a homemade original product, is a Nikko Yuba Manju kneaded with Nikko’s specialty Yuba and selected soy milk, coated with batter, and deep-fried in oil.
-The sweetness of the manju and the crispiness of the batter are amazing.
+At Nikko Sakaeya, located in front of Nikko Station, you can try Nikko's specialty yuba (tofu skin) in deep-fried manju form.
+The Deep-Fried Yuba Manju is a homemade creation — Nikko yuba kneaded with selected soy milk, coated with batter, and deep-fried.
+The balance of the manju's sweetness and the crisp batter is worth trying.

 YUKON

-YUKON is a log house-style coffee house located about a 3-minute walk from Chuzenji Kanaya Hotel.
-It is very conveniently located when driving to Oku-Nikko, and is a popular place for tourists and other visitors to the area.
+YUKON is a log house-style coffee shop located about a 3-minute walk from Chuzenji Kanaya Hotel.
+It is conveniently located for those driving to Oku-Nikko, and is a frequent stop for tourists in the area.

-You can enjoy a variety of menus, such as curry made from a recipe that has been reproduced since the Taisho era (1912-1926) and sandwiches made from fluffy bread, along with delicious coffee and tea.
+The menu includes curry made from a recipe dating back to the Taisho era (1912-1926) and sandwiches made from fluffy bread, along with coffee and tea.

 Nikko Coffee, Goyoteidori